THE HEARTWORM SITUATION IN THE LOS ANGELES AREA

 Other newer mosquitoes in our community include Aedes albopictus, the Asian Tiger Mosquito, which came to Southern California via Hawaiian and Asian bamboo shipments.
 This mosquito is an aggressively feeding pest capable of spreading numerous exotic diseases to humans and it would no doubt do so if such diseases were present here and it also is an efficient vector of heartworm in dogs.
 The San Gabriel Valley is known to have infested areas.

 In September of 2014, Aedes notoscriptus, the "Australian Mozzie" was found in Montebello and Monterey Park.
-This mosquito was not previously known in Los Angeles County (or even in North America) but is an important vector (transmitter) of heartworm in Australia as well as some unpleasant human diseases.
+This mosquito was not previously known in Los Angeles County (or even in North America) but is an important vector (transmitter) of heartworm as well as some unpleasant human diseases in Australia.

 The L.A.
 County Health Department has asked that black and white mosquito sightings be reported to them and that mosquito bites occurring during the daytime be reported.
 This can be done at www.reportmosquitoes.org